The Importance of Having an Adverse Weather Policy in Place

-Why is the weather forecast always wrong…the importance of a Adverse weather policy
+Why is the weather forecast always wrong… the importance of an adverse weather policy.

 7.30am, you check your weather app to see if there is any disruption to rail services, no problems to note.